 It was 2009.
 It was the year I finally flew the coop, leaving behind the provincial life in the hopes of earning my bachelor’s degree far away in the city.
 I was a big dreamer back then, and I still am to this day.

-Who I am today is pretty much not far from who I am before 2009.
-That person yearned to escape; to find herself in a throng of big dreamers and believers; and to chase the fantasies her little mind envisioned in her then quiet hometown of Tuburan, Cebu.
+Who I am today is not far from who I was before 2009.
+That person yearned to escape, to find herself among a throng of big dreamers and believers, and to chase the fantasies her young mind envisioned in her then-quiet hometown of Tuburan, Cebu.

 The city, for me, was always the dream.